coder/semhub/packages/wrangler/README.md

 - Call OpenAI API to create embeddings for all issues, before making the repo searchable to users
 - Complete this in a reasonable time (for big repos, a few hours should be OK).
 Back of envelop calculation: let's say 1500 rpm (half of overall 3000 rpm limit) made to embedding API, then 200k issues / 1500 rpm = 133 minutes, which is slightly more than two hours or so.
 - When multiple big repos are initialized, I think it's a better user experience for FIFO, i.e. process them one by one and let users know we're working on it.
 (Stretch goal: give a time estimate for the users to see in the future...)
-- While it is important to have repos initialize in a reasonable time, it would be bad if initialization hogs up all the available API rate limits.
-Therefore, applying a rate limit to initialization makes sense.
+- While it is important to have repos initialize quickly, it would be bad if initialization hogs up all the available API rate limits.
+Specifically, we need to use the embedding API to support actual searches by users.

 When running a cron job to bring a repo up to date, we need to: